hero

 Treatment of prostate cancer varies depending on the type of cancer with which a patient has been diagnosed.
 Some prostate cancers are small in size and slow-growing.
 These only need to be carefully monitored - they are under “active surveillance.”

-If a prostate cancer requires additional treatment, there are several options available including the following:
+If a prostate cancer requires additional treatment, there are several traditional options available including the following:

 • Radiation